-The best blog niche ideas are the ideas which:
+The best blog niche ideas are the ones for which:

 - You enjoy creating content around the topic (Fulfillment)

-- There is enough demand in the marketplace (Demand)
+- There’s enough demand in the marketplace (Demand)

 - There are many paths to monetization (Profitability)

 In this regard, it’s best to think of blog niche ideas like college majors.

 Majors such as finance and computer engineering make sense if earning a large salary is a priority.